thegiftofgabes/fantasypunk-netlify/content/quickstart/_06-common-moves.md

 Roll he dice you have collected.
 If you get a 6, the proposal happens.
 Otherwise, the Alternative takes place.

 Add all of the collected dice to the Party Pool.

+- take control of npcs

+## invite a new reality

+When you **invite a new reality**, prompt one of the other Players to add something new to the narrative.

+Ask them a question related to people, places, events, or nature, and offer one of your Personal Dice.
+Any player may take that die and answer the question, adding the new element to the world.

 # reaction moves